 It is vitally important that online retailers offer deals and shipping offers to drive the purchase decision, but also to retain that purchase through the post-holiday returns.

 A recent survey conducted by The E-tailing Group found that 85 percent of respondents were more likely to take advantage of free shipping with no conditions over other promotions this holiday season.
-Free shipping is increasingly important to compete with vendors like Amazon, which offers a wide range of products and drives loyalty through free shipping programs.
+Free shipping is increasingly important to compete with vendors like Amazon.
+Amazon offers a wide range of products and drives loyalty through free shipping programs.

 Shipping is a relatively fixed cost item.
 As the holidays come closer, guaranteed delivery will be key in ensuring you get the sale over your competitors.
 For the cost-conscious online and brick-and-mortar retailer, the increasingly popular concept of “buy online and pick-up in-store” is a great alternative bringing in both the online sale and foot traffic.

-Another viable holiday marketing tactic involves retargeted ads.
-With so many consumers’ window and comparison shopping across desktops and mobile devices, reaching them wherever they are with targeted deals is increasingly important.
+Another consumer engagement marketing tactic involves retargeted ads.
+With so many consumers’ comparison shopping, reaching them wherever they are with targeted deals is increasingly important.
 Retarget users with items in their cart and visitors who share items aggressively.
-These are the folks who have already indicated a higher purchase intent and are more likely to make a purchase if offered a deal on a product or service about which they are already i interested..
+These are the folks who have already indicated a higher purchase intent.
+Therefore, they are more likely to make a purchase if offered a deal.

 Here’s to a joyous and successful holiday season.
-For more holiday campaign tips, please visit our Social Media ROI Tips & Tricks for the holidays
+For more holiday campaign and consumer shopping lists tips, please visit our Social Media ROI Tips & Tricks for the holidays